indec-it/seed-react/README.md

 export default counterSlice.reducer;
 ```

+Then you should import the actions `increment` and `decrement` from our `counterSlice` in your component and use it throw `dispatch`.
+To dispatch an action you can use `useDispatch` hook from `react-redux` or you can use the `connect` function also from `react-redux`.
+I prefer to use `connect` because is easier to test the component and it's clearer.

-Internally `createSlice` uses `createReducer`, so you may also use [Immer](https://immerjs.github.io/immer/) to write "mutating" immutable updates.
+Internally `createSlice` uses `createReducer`, so you may use [Immer](https://immerjs.github.io/immer/) to write "mutating" logic and it doesn't actually mutate the state.
 For this reason is not necessary to spread state and merge the new value.
 Like this:

 ```js
 export const counterSlice = createSlice({